ExcaliburZero/weather-display-server/README.md

 }
 ```

-### Setting Descriptions
+### Settings
+* **Required**
-* `city` - The id of the city that the weather forcasts will be for.
+  * `city` - The id of the city that the weather forcasts will be for, entered as a number.
 See the folowing page for a list of all of Open Weather Map's city ids: http://openweathermap.org/help/city_list.txt
-* `apikey` - The apikey that is registered with your Open Weather Map account.
+  * `apikey` - The apikey that is registered with your Open Weather Map account, entered as a string.
-* `time-difference` - The difference in time in hours for the desired timezone from UTC time.
+  * `time-difference` - The difference in time in hours for the desired timezone from UTC time, entered as an integer.
+* **Optional**
+  * `port` - The port that the webpage will be served on, entered as a number.
+Defaults to `8001`.

 ## License
 Weather Display Server is availible under [The MIT License](http://opensource.org/licenses/MIT), see the `LICENSE` file for more information.